micah-e-cole/report_cleaner/README.md

 ## 1. System Overview

-The Classroom Utilization Cleaner automates the cleaning and formatting of EMS‑exported utilization reports.
+The excel_cleaner project automates the cleaning and formatting of exported utilization reports.
 It removes header noise, page breaks, timestamp rows, and merged‑cell artifacts while producing a uniform dataset suitable for Registrar reporting and downstream tools (Power BI, Excel pivots, dashboards, etc.).

 ### The tool performs:

-- Import of raw EMS CSV reports
+- Import of raw building information report data (.xls, .xlsx, .csv)
 - Detection and forward-fill of building names
 - Extraction of room‑level utilization rows
 - Parsing/normalization of numeric and percentage values